-Loblaw's supply chain includes 25 distribution centres across Canada.
+Loblaw's supply chain includes 26 distribution centres across Canada, including a new automated distribution centre opening in 2025.
 Third party logistics service providers are used at several of these distribution centres.
 Loblaw uses various modes of transportation, including its own trucking fleet and third party common carriers, railways and ocean carriers.
 Loblaw is not dependent on any one of these third party providers.
+Loblaw also strives to source its products in a responsible way.
+For further details please see "Environmental, Social and Governance" on page 18 of this AIF.